rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

     `buildah` is a tool that builds Podman container images based on "DockerFiles".

-    This guide was designed as an exercise to help people get familair with running Podman containers in general, and on Rocky Linux specifically.
+    This guide was designed as an exercise to help people get familiar with running Podman containers in general, and on Rocky Linux specifically.

 ## Prerequisites and Assumptions